kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 ## The Problem

 In GPU programming, you might have run into the bug of calling a host function from the device.
 A similar thing can happen for subtle reasons in code using virtual functions.
-Consider the following serial code
+Consider the following serial code:

 ```c++
 class Base {